 How can I better understand sentence structures?

-This is the first of three lessons about Simple and Compound Sentences.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the first of three chapters about Simple and Compound Sentences.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Introduce the concept of sentence structures in EAP

 – Provide five useful features for determining sentence structure